b3ttin4/b3ttin4.github.io/docs/index.markdown

 ---

+# About me

-Hello, I am Bettina.
+Hello, I am Bettina.  <br/>
 I am currently working as a Postdoctoral Researcher in Computational Neuroscience at [Columbia University](https://zuckermaninstitute.columbia.edu/).
-I am interested in how the brain develops and I am using a combination of mathematical modeling and data analysis to study this question.
+I am using mathematical modeling and data analysis to study how the brain develops.